Riverscapes/arcGNAT/Generate-Stream-Branches.md

 **Input Junction Points** (Optional)

-Use the Junction Points Output from the Stream Order tool to split branches at Stream Order Convergences.
+Junction points output from the [Calculate Stream Order](https://github.com/SouthForkResearch/gnat/wiki/Calculate-Stream-Order) tool which will be used to split branches at stream order convergences.
 Otherwise, the tool will dissolve all stream order segments that converge with the same stream order value.

 **Stream Name Field**

-Attribute Field with GNIS_Stream Name.
-Not all segments need to have a stream name - the tool will use Stream Order for segments without a stream name.
+Attribute field with stream names (i.e. GNIS_Name).
+Not all stream reaches need to have a stream name - the tool will use stream order for segments without a stream name.

 **Stream Order Field**

-Attribute Field that contains the Stream Order for each line feature.
+Attribute field that contains the stream order value for each line feature.

 **Output Line Network with Branch ID**

-File GDB polyline feature class.
-The tool will overwrite existing dataets.
+File geodatabase polyline feature class.
+Existing datasets will be overwritten.

 **Dissolve Output by BranchID?** (Optional)

 * `Checked`: The output stream network will contain all features dissolved by the BranchID.
-Feature Attributes will be dropped due to the dissolve.
+Feature attributes will be dropped due to the dissolve.

 * `Unchecked`: The output stream network will retain its original features and attributes, with the addition of the `BranchID` field.

 **Scratch Workspace** (Optional)

-You may use:

-1. Create a new file GDB to save temporary processing files (useful for debugging).
+* Can be a file geodatabase or folder, for saving temporary processing datasets.
-3. If a workspace is not designated, the tool will use the "in_memory" workspace.
-You will not be able to view the temporary files, _but the processing speed will be much faster_.
+* If a workspace is not designated, the tool will use the "in_memory" workspace.
+Temporary files will not be accessible, but the tool's processing speed will be improved.

-____
+_______________________________________________________________
 ## Technical Background

-This tool uses the following methodology:
+### Calculation Method

-1. Input Line Features are selected by GNIS_name, then Dissolved by GNIS_name.
+1. Input polyline features are selected by GNIS_Name, then dissolved by GNIS_Name.
-2. The Selection is switched, then Dissolved by Stream Order, if present
+2. The selection is switched, then dissolved by stream order, if present as an attribute
-3. The Outputs from 2 and 3 are merged.
+3. Output datasets from 2 and 3 are merged.
-5. Split Line at Point using the input Junction Points
+5. Split line at point, using the input junction points feature class
-	> This fixes the issue where two tributaries with the same stream order (and no GNIS) are dissolved together.
-This mainly occurs at the headwaters (i.e. Stream order = 1).
+	> This fixes the issue when two tributaries with the same stream order (and no GNIS) are dissolved together.
+Mainly occurs at the headwaters (i.e. stream order = 1).
-5. Add a unique Id field (`BranchID`) to identify each branch
+5. Add a unique ID field (`BranchID`) to identify each branch.
-6. The Original input is intersected with the Branches layer, if the output is not to be dissolved.
-Otherwise, the output is simply copied over from the Branches layer.
+6. The original input is intersected with the Branches feature class, if the output is not to be dissolved.
+Otherwise, the output is simply copied over from Branches.